C: Removing the Duplicates

 1: What are duplicate search results?

-If search several resources and databases for the same research question, you will definitely have several duplicate search results.
+If you search several resources and databases for the same research question, you will definitely have several duplicate search results.

 2: Why are there duplicates among the search results?